ShevelyanchikAlex/certificate-shop-front/README.md

 ### Signup

 On this Page You can fill the information about yourself required in the form and register in the application.
-After successful registration you will be redirected to the lLogin page.
+After successful registration you will be redirected to the Login page.
 All fields of the registration form are validated so if any error occurs, a message will immediately be displayed to eliminate it.

 ![Signup](src/assets/example-images/register-example.png)